 While during the above state, sleeping habits change drastically.
 You might notice the person not sleeping well; sometimes only a couple of hours a night.
 Crystal meth doesn’t remove the symptoms of sleeplessness.
 They will still look really tired, but this doesn’t mean they stop being energetic.

 To notice a meth addiction, the easiest way to spot it is to wait for the crash.
-Meth addiction is characterized by sustained periods of sleeplessness and excessive sleep.
+According to the University of Maryland, Meth addiction is characterized by sustained periods of sleeplessness and excessive sleep.
 Teenage addictions normally go unnoticed as chaotic sleep patterns are seen as natural and quite common.

 Crystal meth, especially good quality meth, is costly.
 One of the warning signs of meth addiction is financial troubles.
 The person will suddenly run out of money and decline invitations to parties, nights out, and other things they previously enjoyed doing.
 Again, it’s so often missed as it’s seen as a phase.